ebarcott-aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 ## Prerequisites

-Before creating your Aerospike cluster, you must:
+Before deploying your Aerospike cluster, you must [install the Aerospike Kubernetes Operator](Install-the-Operator-on-Kubernetes.md) on your Kubernetes cluster(s).

-* Download a copy of the Aerospike Kubernetes Operator GitHub repo (`aerospike-kubernetes-operator`) to your local computer.
-See [system requirements](System-Requirements.md) for more information.
+In order to follow along with this guide, download a copy of the Aerospike Kubernetes Operator GitHub repo (`aerospike-kubernetes-operator`) to your local computer.
+The repo contains scripts and other files which are used throughout this documentation as examples.

-* [Install the Aerospike Kubernetes Operator](Install-the-Operator-on-Kubernetes.md) on your Kubernetes cluster(s).
+Either clone this repo or download the ZIP file to your computer [from the GitHub page](https://github.com/aerospike/aerospike-kubernetes-operator)

 ## Prepare the Aerospike Cluster Configuration